tuck1s/3d-sudoku/README.md

 ## Rust

-In late 2024, I translated the Python into Rust with the help of ChatGPT.
-This gave only small speedup, probably because I'm a novice Rust programmer and was fighting against the borrow-checker.
+In late 2024, I made an AI-assisted translation into Rust.
+This gave only small speedup compared to pypy, probably because I'm a novice Rust programmer and was fighting against the borrow-checker.

 ## C++